aidenrolfe/ARG/README.md

 ### Run the scripts

-Run `candels_example.py` from the `scripts` folder of SMPY to generate the needed HDF files
+Run `candels_example.py` from the `scripts` folder of SMPY to generate the needed HDF files.

 Run `galaxies.py` from the `scripts` folder to generate `n` simulated galaxies.

 ### Note

 The output will be a `.npy` file for both the input and target galaxies.

+`testplot.py` can be used to read the numpy arrays and test outputs.

 I would recommend reading the files in the following way: